strausmann/unifi-meshviewer-generator/README.md

 * Set the WWW root directory of your web server to the Public folder from the project.
 This prevents direct access to your .env and the folders /cache, /devices and /vendor.
 * Copy the htaccess.txt files to .htaccess in the folders /public and /public/data and set your IP address in the /public/.htaccess file.
 Do not rename the files.
 Here you have to set the IP address of the client/server which is allowed to call the index.php regularly e.g. as cronjob.
 This is a security feature so that the Unifi Controller credentials are not displayed in plain text if an error occurs during execution.
 * Perform a first manual call of index.php (http://myunifiservice.domain.de/index.php).
 Note: The "public" path should not be included in the call.
 Otherwise the .env could be reached directly from the internet.
 * With the first call, all AccessPoints are determined and stored in the folder /devices as JSON file.
-The public name and the coordinates for the corresponding AccessPoint must be stored in the files.
+The public name for the AccessPoints must be stored in the files.
 * Create a cronjob that calls index.php every 5 minutes.
 With this call the information is retrieved via API from the Unifi controller and processed in JSON format.
 * Now share the URL to your webservice with your Community Admin Team.
 The admins can then integrate the URL into the Meshviewer.